rkillickdev/plan-it-go/README.md

 * As a Site User I can view site content simply and intuitively so that I can easily gather the information I need [#31](https://github.com/rkillickdev/plan-it-go/issues/31)
 * As a Site User I **feel a positive emotional response while interacting with the site ** so I am engaged and continue to use and return [#32](https://github.com/rkillickdev/plan-it-go/issues/32)
 * As a Site User I can view the site on a range of screen sizes so that I can enjoy good user experience on my device of choice [#33](https://github.com/rkillickdev/plan-it-go/issues/33)
+* As a user I can access links to social media accounts related to the site so that I can find out more about the site and its developer [#46](https://github.com/rkillickdev/plan-it-go/issues/46)